Community of interest (computer security): Definition

 A COI can be defined as a logical or physical grouping of network devices or users with access to information that should not be made available to the general user population on a LAN or WAN infrastructure.
 A COI can be used to provide multiple levels of protection for a LAN or WAN infrastructure from the activities within a COI.
 A COI can consist of a logical perimeter around the community (or enclave).
 It can allow for separate security management and operational direction.
 COI's generally do not dictate separate internal security policies (e.g., password policies, etc.) because they fall under the jurisdiction and management of the LAN or WAN owners.
-However, they can and often do have a laxed subset of the overall Network security policy.
+They can and often do have a laxed subset of the overall Network security policy.
 The terms "Segregation Mechanism" and "Security Mechanism" for the purposes of this article are interchangeable.
 The COI segregates in order to achieve security.